 Don’t forget that California has a bike helmet requirement for everyone 18 and under, and remember to bring water along for the ride!
 The kids will also love to fill up at Marin County restaurants, and there are many places to stay to make the trip complete.
 So ride full speed for a family biking excursion to Marin County, where popular bike trails and breathtaking scenery go together in tandem.

 There is plenty to do as a family in Marin County.
-Explore thousands of hiking trails scattered throughout our national, state, and county parks, many of which have...[Learn More]
+Explore thousands of hiking trails scattered throughout our national, state, and county parks, many of which...[Learn More]

 Stafford Lake Bike Park is the North Bay’s first public bike park offering 17 acres of exciting riding for all levels.